PieterTheCoder/PITER/README.md

 My favorite drinnk is Water

 That's a;;.
-Thanks fwwl good to introduce myself to anyone,
+Thanks feel good to introduce myself to anyone,

 Thank you for readinng my introduction and good night.